nomike/nomikes_python_challenges/index.md

-This is a rudimenatary shell and python course, to help absolute beginners to start programming.
+This is a rudimentary shell and python course, to help absolute beginners to start programming.

 - [Prerequisites](#prerequisites)
   - [Operating system](#operating-system)